We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 How it Compares

 If the XC7’s $230 price tag is just out of reach, but you still need a dedicated cross-country mountain bike shoe, then we recommend looking at their $175 XC5 model.
 For about $50 less, you can get a quality shoe with a similar fit and feel.
 That being said, the XC5 uses a nylon sole, instead of the carbon fiber one found on the XC7, so power transfer suffers.
 Additionally, the XC5 features a single BOA dial and Velcro strap, which don’t offer the same level of custom fit as the XC7.
-Overall, the XC5 is a nice alternative, but for high-stakes racing and true XC riding, the XC7 is the superior choice.
+Overall, the XC5 is a nice alternative, but for racing and true XC riding, the XC7 is the superior choice.

 Shop the Shimano XC7 at: